Multi-Attach¶

 Limitations¶

-- Input from multiple supervisors is interleaved (no coordination)
+- Input from multiple clients is interleaved (no coordination)

-- All supervisors see the same output (no filtering)
+- All clients see the same output (no filtering)

 - Requires shared filesystem access for cross-machine multi-attach